Endometriosis vs. Adenomyosis

 How do both conditions affect fertility?

 The exact relationship between endometriosis and fertility is not fully clear.
-Endometriosis may make becoming pregnant difficult depending on the stage of the disease.
+Endometriosis may make becoming pregnant difficult, depending on the stage of the disease.
 However, research shows that 60-70% of endometriosis patients can get pregnant naturally.
-Some complications associated with the disease such as a distorted pelvic anatomy, an altered immune system, and low egg quality may lead to infertility in 30-50% of women with the disease.
+Some complications associated with the disease, such as a distorted pelvic anatomy, an altered immune system, and low egg quality, may lead to infertility in 30-50% of women with the disease.

 It is not fully clear whether adenomyosis can lead to infertility.
-However, research has shown that the condition leads to a 50% increased risk of miscarriage, almost 25% risk of premature delivery, and up to 12% risk of delayed fetal development.
+However, research has shown that the condition leads to a 50% increased risk of miscarriage, almost a 25% risk of premature delivery, and up to a 12% risk of delayed fetal development.

 Treatment